- Mentoring from individuals at all levels – their faculty mentors, program staff, and MMUF alumni

 I am a junior, but really interested in the program.
 Can I apply?

 MMUF provides a two-year academic enhancement program designed to assist students apply to, and thrive in, PhD programs.
-As a result, first-round applicants are sophomores.
-Should not all five slots be filled, later applications from juniors might be considered.
+As a result, only sophomores are eligible to apply for this program.

 How many fellows go onto graduate school?